scylladb/scylladb/docs/alternator/alternator.md

   and tagging it later are not atomic operations, so in case of failure it's possible for first to succeed (and leave side effects in the form of a table) and for the second one to fail, adding no tags to the table.
-### Write isolation policies
- * By default, alternator will use LWT for all writes.
-It can, however, be configured per table by tagging it with a 'system:write_isolation' key and one of the following values:
-    * 'a', 'always', 'always_use_lwt' - always use LWT
-    * 'o', 'only_rmw_uses_lwt' - use LWT only for requests that require read-before-write
-    * 'f', 'forbid', 'forbid_rmw' - forbid statements that need read-before-write.
-Using such statements (e.g. UpdateItem with ConditionExpression) will result in an error
-    * 'u', 'unsafe', 'unsafe_rmw' - (unsafe) perform read-modify-write without any consistency guarantees
 ### Accounting and capping
 * Not yet supported.
 Mainly for multi-tenant cloud use, we need to track resource use of individual requests (the API should also optionally